Meet Dragonforce's new mascot! "Proud and so glorious, standing before of us... with a heart of a dragon he rides!

 What Happened to the Mouse?: Sparx's parents, Flash and Nina, get a few lines at the start of A New Beginning and are never mentioned again.
 Seems odd with Sparx's habits of missing his mommy.
 Though given the pacing of the games, this might be for the best...

 World-Healing Wave: Spyro unleashed one at the end of Dawn of the Dragon to stop the world from breaking apart and thankfully, he and Cynder survived it.

 World-Wrecking Wave: If the Destroyer completes it's march around the planet, one of these is unleashed.

 You Can Not Fight Fate: Played straight in Eternal Night when Spyro is told by the Chronicler that there's nothing he can do to stop the Night Of Eternal Darkness and Malefor from being freed.
 Given that said event is a celestial alignment, Sypro can't stop it.
 Subverted in Dawn of the Dragon, though the only opinion we have on the world's destruction being fated to happen is from the one trying to destroy it.

-You Have Outlived Your Usefulness: In Dawn of the Dragon, Malefor does this to the apes by rewarding them with a Fate Worse Than Death for freeing him from his prison.
-Since he quickly replaced him with the Grublins, it's rather clear his intention was to do this from the get go.
+You Have Outlived Your Usefulness: In Dawn of the Dragon, Malefor does this to the apes by rewarding them with a Fate Worse than Death for freeing him from his prison.
+Since he quickly replaced them with the Grublins, it's rather clear his intention was to do this from the get go.